Social Icons

 Directed by Zara Hayes

-I think the best way to say this is, the movie had a talented cast and wasted it on trying to make a point that needed not to be made in the context to which this movie was crafted.
-I knew what the movie was about before I saw it, old women trying to do some cheer leading, but I expected more than just that.
-The movie did not inspire in anyway neither did the comedy hit home at anytime.
+I think the best way to say this is that the movie had a talented cast but wasted it on trying to make a point that didn’t need to be made in the context in which the movie was crafted.
+I knew what the movie was about before I saw it—old women trying to do some cheerleading—but I expected more than just that.
+The movie didn’t inspire in any way, nor did the comedy hit home at any point.

-The movie only had me laughing once at a joke that I saw coming, but liked it anyway, Hey! you don’t say over my dead body in a retirement community.
+The movie only had me laughing once at a joke I saw coming, but liked anyway.
+Hey!
+You don’t say “over my dead body” in a retirement community.

-The movie had an idea of old women standing together to have fun doing something that is way out of their league demographically to consider.
-In the end I feel old people will not find this movie entertaining, the whole idea of making them have adversaries in a son wanting her mother to be safe and the retirement community supervisor thinking it is immoral did not pan out well.
-Especially when the son was a jerk and the supervisor not actually having that much power to matter.
+The movie had the idea of old women standing together to have fun doing something that is way out of their demographic league.
+In the end, I feel old people will not find this movie entertaining.
+The whole idea of giving them adversaries—like a son wanting his mother to be safe and the retirement community supervisor thinking it is immoral—did not pan out well.
+Especially when the son was a jerk, and the supervisor didn’t have much power to matter.

-I felt the movie would have been better served if the adults did what they wanted and not have to scale unnecessary hurdles that did not even stand a chance.
+I felt the movie would have been better served if the adults just did what they wanted without having to scale unnecessary hurdles that didn’t even stand a chance.

-The movie introduces us to Martha (Diane Keaton) who is a single old woman dying of cancer.
-She is alone as she never had children and does not want to die all hooked up to machines.
-She forego the cancer treatment and moved to a retirement community.
-There she is taken round and told she can join any of the clubs or start her own.
+The movie introduces us to Martha (Diane Keaton), a single older woman dying of cancer.
+She is alone, never having had children, and doesn’t want to die hooked up to machines.
+She forgoes cancer treatment and moves to a retirement community, where she is shown around and told she can join any of the clubs or start her own.

-She meets her next door neighbor a very in your face lady, Sheryl (Jacki Weaver) and Sheryl kinda forced Martha to open up and they formed a friendship.
-It was Sheryl who saw an old picture of Martha in cheer leading uniform and asked her to go pick up the pompoms again.
-Sheryl did not really mean it as we find out much later, but Martha took the idea to heart and started a Cheer leading club to the dislike of the community supervisor.
+She meets her next-door neighbor, a very in-your-face lady, Sheryl (Jacki Weaver).
+Sheryl kind of forces Martha to open up, and they form a friendship.
+It’s Sheryl who sees an old picture of Martha in a cheerleading uniform and asks her to pick up the pompoms again.
+Sheryl didn’t really mean it, as we find out much later, but Martha took the idea to heart and started a cheerleading club, much to the dislike of the community supervisor.

-Soon she had enough ladies and they start to practice and wanted to compete and show what they know.
+Soon, she had enough ladies, and they started practicing, hoping to compete and show what they knew.

-I cannot in good faith ask anyone to see this regardless of any age, the movie is not a good way to make old people feel like getting up and doing something.
-The movie itself made mockery of the idea of getting up and doing anything instead of laying down.
+I cannot, in good faith, ask anyone to see this, regardless of their age.
+The movie is not a good way to make older people feel inspired to get up and do something.
+The movie itself made a mockery of the idea of getting up and doing anything instead of lying down.

-I expected more and was disappointed that the movie did not even bother to add even a twist in the plot.
+I expected more and was disappointed that the movie didn’t even bother to add a twist in the plot.

 0 comments: